 - 24. State whether the municipality has had prepared or is preparing studies, planning papers, research reports or other similar documents in the areas listed below.
-Identify each item by author or title, subject, date, number of pages, location of copies and indicate whether a summary is available:

-(a) The need for housing within the munici- - (a) The need for housing within the municipality;
+Identify each item by author or title, subject, date, number of pages, location of copies and indicate whether a summary is available: - (a) The need for housing within the municipality;